Introduction

 The identity of the architect is unknown.
 Tradition held that the church was built by two architects, Barma and Postnik: the official Russian cultural heritage register lists “Barma and Postnik Yakovlev”.
 Researchers proposed that both names refer to the same person, Postnik Yakovlev or, alternatively, Ivan Yakovlevich Barma (Varfolomey).
 Legend held that Ivan blinded the architect so that he could not re-create the masterpiece elsewhere, although the real Postnik Yakovlev remained active at least throughout the 1560s.
 There is evidence that construction involved stonemasons from Pskov and German lands.

-Architecture of St. basil's Cathedral
+Architecture of St. Basil's Cathedral

 Architectural style: Tented-roof church